DECEASED MILITARY VETERANS LINEAGE SOCIETY

 Richland County – Shelby Chapter of the Ohio Genealogical Society

 Shelbians have a proud tradition of military service, both in wartime and peacetime.
 The Richland County – Shelby Chapter aims to honor these veterans, both men and women, who lived in Shelby, Sharon Township or Jackson Township at some point in their lives.
 Those who served in a federal unit, state, unit or local militia are eligible.
+Those who worked at Wilkins Air Force Depot are also eligible.
 The person must have lived some or all of their life or died in the Shelby area.

 - The applicant must be a current member of the Richland County – Shelby Chapter of the Ohio Genealogical Society.

 - The applicant must be a direct descendant, parent or grandparent, adoptive parent, or a collateral relative of the person who served in the military.
 “Collateral” is restricted to a brother or sister of the applicant’s direct ancestor in this application.
 The applicant must prove his/her direct ancestor and the collateral soldier are the children of the same parent(s).

 - Applicants must prove appropriate dates of residency in addition to proving lineage.

 - Include only those documents necessary to prove service.
 It is not necessary to submit the entire file.
 List soldier’s name, unit, state and repository where the record is stored (NARA, state archives, etc.).
 If the record is on microfilm, cite publication and roll numbers.
 In case of Pension File, List soldier’s name (or widow’s or other dependent’s name if filed by other than the soldier) and certificate number.
 Full date of military service must be on the front page of the application in dd/mm/year format.

 - You are encouraged to include copies of photographs in uniform and awards.
 An archive of the applications will be maintained in the genealogy room at Marvin Memorial Library.
 Some documentation may be included in stories on the chapter website.